qandix/ap-scout-pro/README.md

   Used only by the Utility (Network Tools) feature to perform on-demand network diagnostics (Ping, DNS, HTTP Check, etc.) at the user's explicit request.
 No background connections are made.
+  Also used to communicate with Google Play Billing for Heat Map subscription verification.

 • Wi-Fi State (ACCESS_WIFI_STATE, CHANGE_WIFI_STATE):
   Used to initiate Wi-Fi scans and read scan results.
 No data